Volatile-bearing mineral atmospheres of hot rocky exoplanets as probes of interior state and composition: More details on phaethon

 \subsection{root finding}

-As seen in Sec. \ref{methods:pipeline}, the melt temperature ($T_\mathrm{melt}$) sets the atmospheric composition, which in turn affects the P–T profile and thus $T_\mathrm{BOA}$, which must equal $T_\mathrm{melt}$ in equilibrium.
-This circular dependency is resolved by finding the root of the residual $\Delta T = T_\mathrm{BOA} - T_\mathrm{melt}$ via iterative P–T profile computations.
-Because radiative transfer calculations are computationally expensive, minimizing the number of iterations is essential.
+As seen in Sec. \ref{methods:pipeline}, the melt temperature (equivalent to $T_\text{MAI}$) sets the atmospheric composition, which in turn affects the P–T profile and thus $T_\text{BOA}$, which must equal $T_\text{MAI}$ in equilibrium.
+This circular dependency is resolved by finding the root of the residual $\Delta T = T_\text{BOA} - T_\text{MAI}$ via iterative P–T profile computations.
+Because radiative transfer calculations are computationally expensive, minimising the number of iterations is essential.

-We find heuristically that $\Delta T$, to first order, behaves approximately linearly with $T_\mathrm{melt}$, which we exploit in the root-finding algorithm.
-During each iteration $n$, \texttt{phaethon} records the pair $(T_{\mathrm{melt},n}, \Delta T_n)$, where $\Delta T_n := T_{\mathrm{BOA},n} - T_{\mathrm{melt},n}$.
-The initial guess $T_{\mathrm{melt},1}$ is typically the planets average dayside temperature (or a user-defined value, if desired).
-The second estimate is set to $T_{\mathrm{melt},2} = T_{\mathrm{BOA},1}$.
+We find heuristically that $\Delta T$, to first order, behaves approximately linearly with $T_\text{MAI}$, which we exploit in the root-finding algorithm.
+During each iteration $n$, \texttt{phaethon} records the pair $(T_{\text{MAI},n}, \Delta T_n)$, where $\Delta T_n := T_{\mathrm{BOA},n} - T_{\text{MAI},n}$.
+The initial guess $T_{\text{MAI},1}$ is typically the planets average dayside temperature (or a user-defined value, if desired).
+The second estimate is set to $T_{\text{MAI},2} = T_{\mathrm{BOA},1}$.